tmfg/digitraffic-cdk/README.md

  * https://www.npmjs.com/package/npm-check
  * `npm install -g npm-check` Install npm-check globally to check for outdated, incorrect, and unused dependencies.
  * `npm-check` Run under project directory to check outdated, incorrect, and unused dependencies.

+## IDE debugging from IntelliJ IDEA
+- install the Node.js plugin
+- import the run configurations from runConfigurations
+- make sure python is available in /usr/bin/python or edit the Run Lambda run configuration
+- generate a no-staging template.yaml by running `npm run synth-sam -- StackName`
+- run the Attach Node.js debugger run configuration
+- create a breakpoint in a TypeScript file
+- select a Lambda